brurucy/pydbsp/README.md

 Let's go big.
 At what point does pandas start to struggle?
 If we shift the batch up to `20000` new employees and salaries, and push 150 of these, pandas takes around 24 seconds to churn through.

 Now, for what you've been waiting for.
-Could we leverage `pydbsp` to incrementalize this?
+Could we leverage `pydbsp` to speed this up?

 ```python
 from pydbsp.core import AbelianGroupOperation